-Soon after the bend of the Kallang River on the bus a middle-aged Indian was caught at her orisons a moment too late.
+Soon after the bend of the river a middle-aged Indian was caught at her orisons only a moment too late.
 When the observation fell on her, her eyes were just re-opening, palms rising to her forehead.

-The look she showed on her face one could not any longer find on the city streets; its faking in the movies was the closest approximation.
+The look she showed one could no any longer find on the city streets; its faking in the movies was the closest approximation.
 A particular moment of sexual abandon produced something of the kind, part release and part concentration.
 It was a remarkable, brief glimmer.

-Over a coffee at Starbucks shortly after the re-arranged big-number Christmas carols were being held over for the lunch crowd.
-For some reason this morning the blades of the larger windmill in the display beside the fountain had been removed.
-The resulting hole at the top of the tower didn't stop the photographers; with some care, at that height the hole would not be visible in any of the snaps.
+Over a coffee at Starbucks shortly after, the re-arranged big-number Christmas carols were being held over for the lunch crowd.
+For some reason this morning the blades of the larger windmill in the display by the fountain had been removed.
+The resulting hole at the top of the tower didn't stop the photographers, however; with some care, it would not be visible in the snaps.

 The windmill was covered in mirror shards, both the column and blades.
-A smaller windmill stood to the right and a kind of salt cellar on the other side were wrapped in aluminium, a couple of yellow stars topping.
-Three reindeer had come up to the forecourt of Santa's cubby, one down on its haunches, with arched back.
+A junior mill stood to the right and a kind of salt cellar on the other side were wrapped in aluminium, couple of yellow stars topping.
+Three reindeer had come up to the forecourt of Santa's cubby, one down on its haunches, back arched.

-The final hint of the season came with the pair of ladders resting on the inside wall of the large windmill.
-Tall, tapered and silvered, these disappeared into the top of the black felt interior.
-Fairy lights were strung from one tower to another—in the evening illumination the whole glittering scene would produce a stronger effect.
+The final hint came with the pair of ladders resting on the inside wall of the large windmill.
+Tall, tapered and silvered, these disappeared into the top of the felt interior.
+Fairy lights strung from one tower to another would bring the glittering scene to life in the evening.

-The 24 x 7 cycle might have begun already, or perhaps the Minister of Culture would visit at midnight for an official lighting.
+The 24 x 7 cycle might have begun already, or perhaps the Minister of Culture was visiting for official lighting.
 Twenty-five sleeps until Christmas.

 GO GAGA